Skip to Main Content

 Categories:

 When Ashley Quinn returned to the Factor-Inwentash Faculty of Social Work (FIFSW) this fall, they were already be familiar with many of its faculty members and staff.
 That’s because the new assistant professor — a member of the Marten Clan who grew up in Mississauga, Ontario — completed both their master of social work and PhD in social work here.
 During orientation, Ashley, whose spirit name is Glowing Ember Woman, led a module on anti-Indigenous racism for first year MSW students, and this winter they will be teaching a five-day intensive course that focuses on critical social work analysis with Indigenous Peoples.
-We reached out to Ashley to learn more about her research on the child welfare system and what they are looking forward to in the year ahead.
+We reached out to Ashley to learn more about their research on the child welfare system and what they are looking forward to in the year ahead.

 Ashley Quinn